dheera/ros-pwm-pca9685/README.md

 * **device** -- the path to the i2c device.
 Default is /dev/i2c-1.
 Use i2cdetect in the i2c-tools package to find out which bus your IMU is on.
 * **address** -- the i2c address of the IMU.
 Default is 0x28.
 * **frequency** -- PWM frequency in Hz.
 Default is 1600.
+* **timeout** -- Timeout in milliseconds.
+If any particular channel is not updated in this time, that channel will be set to 0 until another update is received.
+Defaults to 5000.

 ## Subscribers
 * **command** -- a Int32MultiArray containing exactly 16 values corresponding to the 16 PWM channels.
-For each value, specify -1 to make no change to a channel.
+For each value, specify -1 to make no update to a channel.
 Specify a value between 0 and 65535 inclusive to update the channel's PWM value.
+For example, ```{data: [32767, 0, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1, -1]}``` will update channel 0 to a PWM of 50%, channel 1 to 0%, and make no updates to other channels.

 ## Publishers
 None.